Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 If you did not have this kind of parenting, if your parents were preoccupied with circumstances (such as poverty, environmental traumas, job changes, ill health) or their own internal limitations (mental illness, addiction, personality disorders), you as a child may have “coped” and “managed” this probably lack of consistent, good enough attunement by developing beliefs and behaviors that fit into one of the other attachment styles: anxious-ambivalent, anxious-avoidant, or disorganized.

-For many of us, we can feel a sense of shame and defeat when we realize that we aren’t securely attached.
+A sense of shame and defeat when we realize that we aren’t securely attached.

 But please hear me: your attachment style is not your “fault”!

-You come by it very honestly and it’s more than likely that your attachment style kept you safe through times when it may not have been very safe to closely attach.
+You come by it very honestly.
+And it’s more than likely that your attachment style kept you safe.
+Through times when it may not have been very safe to closely attach.

 It’s just that now, as an adult, that same attachment style may no longer be working quite so well for you and you may be sitting with the questions: